haneeshQPI/jetson-codes/README.md

 - `image`: Run detection on a single image.
 - `video`: Run detection on a video file.
-- `live`: Run detection on a webcam or network stream (RTSP/HTTP).
+- `live`: Run detection on a webcam.
 - `folder`: Batch process all images in a folder.
-- `interactive`: Step through images in a folder with preview and manual save.

 **You will need to provide:**
 - The path to your ONNX detection model.